Barycentric rational approximation for learning the index of a dynamical system from limited data: Introduction

 However, all these methods are characterized by two main shortcomings: (i) the target relative degree must be set in advance, requiring an expert opinion on (an upper bound for) the DAE index, and (ii) they either require modifying the barycentric form or estimating the polynomial coefficients separately.
 Also, we note that these methods are tailored to positive relative degree, corresponding to the class of DAE systems.

-In this contribution, we explicitly address the aforementioned shortcomings, and aim at developing a fully automatic method that uses the standard, unaltered barycentric form to estimate the relative degree of a system's transfer function given only limited data.
+In this paper, we explicitly address the aforementioned shortcomings and aim at developing a fully automatic method that uses the standard, unaltered barycentric form to estimate the relative degree of a system's transfer function given only limited data, without any prior information on the degree.
 Notably, such data is in the form of transfer function samples, which are \emph{not} assumed to be at high-frequency values.
 For the sake of versatility, we mainly follow the AAA algorithm, which chooses the interpolation points adaptively.
 In this sense, our contribution may also be viewed as an extension of the AAA algorithm, although our presentation is also relevant for other rational approximation techniques.
-Finally, the method proposed here can be applied to both positive and negative relative degrees, regardless of how large or small they are.
+Concretely, we discuss how to apply our method in combination with least-squares-based rational \emph{approximation}, which may achieve substantially higher robustness than \emph{interpolation}, e.g., when only noisy samples of the transfer function are available.
+The method proposed here can be applied to both positive and negative relative degrees, regardless of how large or small they are.

+Our method relies on techniques for prescribing a given degree within rational-function-based model reduction of frequency-domain data.
+While the algebraic characterization of nonzero relative degree is not entirely new in rational approximation (see, e.g., \cite{filip_rational_2018}), one of our main contributions lies in translating these insights into a stable and practically viable algorithmic framework that operates robustly even for large relative degrees, which were previously numerically inaccessible.
+Notably, our framework achieves higher numerical robustness than prior works by incorporating novel stable procedures for rational extrapolation, which play a crucial role in reliably predicting a system's behavior outside the sampled frequency range.

 The paper is structured as follows: Section~\ref{sec:RatApprox} reviews rational approximation, including AAA as an exemplifying framework.
 In Section~\ref{sec:RatDegree}, we rigorously derive algebraic conditions that relate a rational function's relative degree to its barycentric weights.
 Such theoretical results are first used in Section~\ref{sec:RatApproxConstrained} to devise an algorithm for building a rational approximant of prescribed degree, and then in Section~\ref{sec:DegreeAutomatic} to develop a procedure for data-driven identification of a dynamical system's relative degree.
+A robust least-squares extension of our method is presented in Section~\ref{sec:Extensions}.
 Our novel methods are then numerically tested in Section~\ref{sec:NumericalExamples} on a variety of numerical examples, including several MOR benchmarks.